dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 ### `ValidateOnStart`

-Options validation runs the first time `TOption` instance is created.
-That means for instance when first access to [`IOptionsSnapshot<TOptions>.Value`](xref:Microsoft.Extensions.Options.IOptionsSnapshot%601) occurs in a request pipeline or when
+Options validation runs the first time a `TOption` instance is created.
+That means, for instance, when first access to [`IOptionsSnapshot<TOptions>.Value`](xref:Microsoft.Extensions.Options.IOptionsSnapshot%601) occurs in a request pipeline or when
 [`IOptionsMonitor<TOptions>.Get(string)`](xref:Microsoft.Extensions.Options.OptionsMonitor`1.Get(System.String)) is called on settings present.
 This implies that after settings reload validation runs again.
 The ASP.NET Core runtime uses <xref:Microsoft.Extensions.Options.OptionsCache%601> to cache the options instance once created.